 What is included as part of Standard Precautions?

-Essentially SP are a base level contact precaution model – preventing transmission by Direct or Indirect contact modes.
-The assumption is also made that all blood/body fluids are potentially infectious and measures should be taken by staff during healthcare to avoid exposure to bare skin or mucous membranes.
+SP protect healthcare staff and patients from infection transmission via Direct or Indirect contact modes.
+The assumption is made that all blood/body fluids are potentially infectious and PPE measures should be taken by staff during healthcare to avoid exposure to bare skin or mucous membranes.

 Asepsis – conducting invasive and other key procedures with proper regard to Asepsis is critical and applies to all care settings including non-surgical procedures such as preparation of IV medication or insertion of an IV cannula.